r-lib/styler/README.md

 - `\code{\link[...]{...}}` becomes `[...::...()]`
 - `\code{...}` becomes `` `...` ``

+In addition, `DESCRIPTION` is edited to enable the new constructs if necessary.

 More to come.
 The substitutions are not completely safe, please carefully examine the results!